-Visitors Center is closed Thanksgiving day, Christmas Eve and Christmas Day
+Visitor center is closed Thanksgiving Day, Christmas Eve and Christmas Day

 (Note: Many places fill to capacity on busy, nice weather days, especially holiday weekends.
 Please call ahead or visit the official website to get the most up-to-date information before visiting.)

 There are no fees to visit any parts of the refuge and visitor center.

 The southern tip of the Delmarva Peninsula is an important migratory bird stopover location along the Atlantic coast.
 This narrowing peninsula created by the Chesapeake Bay and the Atlantic Ocean causes a funneling effect on the birds as they fly south.

 The refuge is open year-round for hikes along the half-mile butterfly trail, and the half-mile Wildlife interpretive trail that loops through mixed hardwoods and past an old graveyard to a salt marsh overlook.
 Climb to the top of a World War II bunker for a panoramic view of refuge marshes, barrier islands, bays, inlets, and the Atlantic Ocean.
 The refuge also has a photography blind that overlooks a freshwater pond.

 Visitors are encouraged to enjoy the refuge, but may not use metal detectors, picnic, and collect plants, animals, or artifacts.

 At the visitor center, a wildlife viewing area provides an up-close look at waterfowl, waders, and shorebirds.
 A "touch table" enables hands-on interaction with remnants of different refuge habitats.

 The refuge has a visitor center that includes several interactive exhibits and an auditorium, a headquarters building, trails, and photography blind and a two-lane boat ramp.

 - 21 vehicle only parking spaces